-Real estate investors sold Somali families on a fast track to homeownership in Minnesota.
-The buyers risk losing everything. - NewsBreak
+Real Estate Investors Sold Somali Families on a Fast Track to Homeownership in Minnesota.
+The Buyers Risk Losing Everything. - NewsBreak

 The trucker said he believed that, if he worked longer hours and his wife got a job, they could swing the monthly payment, as well as make an additional $50,000 payment at the end of each year.
 But almost as soon as the family moved in, inflation hit the trucker’s bottom line.
 The cost of diesel went up and the loads he was carrying got smaller, making the monthly payments a struggle.
 After the trucker read the terms of his contract again, he realized his debt was even steeper; he wouldn’t be able to pay off the contract.

-What’s more, the contract included interest at a rate of about 6 percent — which defeated the main reason to use a contract for deed.
+What’s more, the contract included interest at a rate of about 6% — which defeated the main reason to use a contract for deed.
 After five years, he would still be more than $500,000 in debt, which would come due all at once.

 Since then, the trucker has been looking for help to get out of the deal.
 This summer, he and his wife walked into the Bloomington offices of Sakan Community Resource, a nonprofit that provides financial counseling and homebuying classes to the Muslim immigrant community.
 The trucker gave Executive Director Johanna Osman a copy of the contract he’d signed.